bhishanpdl/Project_Consumer_Complaint/README.md

 <h1 style="background-color:tomato;">Big Data Analysis</h1>

-Here, we have so far used only the portion of the data (2,000 samples out of million samples) and used scikit-learn models.
-But for real world data we may need to use all data for better performances.
-For large data pandas can not handle the data and the program crashes.
-So, we need to use the big data architectures such as Amazon AWS or IMB Watson so on, where we can use pandas by assigning larger RAM and CPU.
-However, we can also use the open source free modules such as dask or pyspark which can scale upto multiple gigabytes of data.
-Here, I have used pyspark which can be both used in laptop and also in Amazon AWS servers.
+Here, we have so far used only the small portion of the data (2,000 samples out of million samples) and used `scikit-learn` models for the text analysis.
+But, for the real world data, we may need to use all the data for better performances.

+For large data, pandas crashes and we need to look for alternative methods such as Amazon AWS or IBM Watson.
+Also, we can use the open source modules such as `dask` or `pyspark` which can scale up to multiple gigabytes of data.
+For this project, I have used both `pyspark` and Amazon AWS servers.

 <p style="color:green;">NOTE:</p>

-Pyspark is an immature library.
+`Pyspark` is an immature library.
 It was borrowed from scala and many functionalities are still need to be implemented.
 For example, while reading the `complaints.csv` file, using pandas we can simply use `pd.read_csv`, however, pyspark is not sophisticated enough to read the csv file automatically when it has multiline.
-To cirumvent these obstacles we can use spark read option with `multiLine=True, escape='"'`.
+To circumvent these obstacles we can use spark read option with `multiLine=True, escape='"'`.

 <h1 style="background-color:tomato;">Modelling Pipeline</h1>

-For text data processing using pyspark, here I have used following pipelines:
+For text data processing using `pyspark`, here I have used following pipelines:
 ```python
 from pyspark.ml.feature import Tokenizer,StopWordsRemover,HashingTF,IDF